Paget Disease (cont.)

 IN THIS ARTICLE

-The following oral medications may be prescribed by your doctor to control bone or joint pain related to Paget disease:
+The following oral medications may be prescribed by your doctor to control bone or joint pain related to Paget's disease:

-For people who do not tolerate oral bisphosphonates, injectable calcitonin (a subcutaneous injection administered at home) is a reasonable alternative to inhibit bone loss.
-Pamidronate, an intravenous form of bisphosphonate, is an expensive alternative that is appropriate when oral therapy is not possible.
+For people who do not tolerate oral bisphosphonates, intranasal calcitonin is a reasonable alternative to inhibit bone loss.
+Pamidronate and zoledronic acid are intravenous forms of bisphosphonate that could be used when oral therapy is not possible.

 Must Read Articles Related to Paget Disease